 Clearly, the BRRRR strategy works wonders for anyone looking to reach financial independence young.

 But it also works well for anyone looking to use real estate leverage to accelerate their passive income and wealth growth.
-As outlined above, you can compound your wealth and income quickly by funneling your additional rental income right back into fresh investments.
+You can compound your wealth and income quickly by funneling your additional rental income right back into fresh investments.

-Nothing says you can only buy and renovate one property at a time!
+Nothing limits you to one property at a time, either.
 As you get more operating capital to work with, and as you build your real estate investing skill set, you can renovate multiple properties simultaneously.

 Still, only people comfortable with renovation projects should use the BRRRR method.
 Investors who love buying “ugly houses” in need of some serious TLC.